zydou/arti/CONTRIBUTING.md

 **Install dependencies**

 You'll need to have a working Rust environment to build the code, and a working Git installation to fetch the code.
+Additionally, please install the SQLite 3 development files and shellcheck to successfully run git hooks.

 - [Rust](https://www.rust-lang.org/tools/install) note, for Windows devices
   check the